-However, portion control is still important.
+However, being mindful of your portion sizes is still important.
 Make sure your diet consists mostly of fruits, vegetables, lean protein, and healthy carbohydrates.
-Avoid unhealthy foods that are high in fat, carbohydrates, and calories.
+Limit or avoid foods that are high in fat, carbohydrates, and calories.

 The guidelines for your postoperative diet will also serve you throughout life.
 They include:

-- Listen to your body.
-If you can’t tolerate a food, such as something spicy or fried, don’t eat it.
+- Listen to your body: If you find that you can’t tolerate a certain food, such as something spicy or fried, don’t eat it.

-You may feel motivated to begin or resume an exercise program.
-Right after surgery, you need to let your body heal.
+You may feel motivated to start or resume an exercise program.
+But right after surgery, you need to let your body heal.
 Go slowly.

 Think in terms of movement as well as exercise.
-Simple lifestyle changes can be physical fitness boosters, such as:
+Simple lifestyle changes such as these can help boost your physical fitness: